 Government and Education

-Whatever your perspective on boarding school may be, Cuban students do not have a choice in the matter anymore.
-Some cite that since Fidel Castro began his rule over the country, the education system has been revamped and infinitely better for teenagers.
-Prior to his role in government, there were still many who could not read or write and education was arguably subpar.
+Whatever your perspective on boarding schools may be, it can't be denied that the school system in Cuba has improved.
+Some state that since Fidel Castro began his rule over the country, the education system has been revamped and infinitely better for teenagers.
+Prior to his role in government, there were still many who could not read or write, and education was arguably subpar.
+Now, however, the Novak Djokovic Foundation noted that only 0.2% of the population is currently illiterate.